A Typical Day

 This is where each child is encouraged to participate in group discussion around a range of topics covering all areas of the EYFS curriculum.
 The aim is to help with their communication skills and to build their confidence and self-esteem.

-The children take their snack in the ‘snack cafe’ which opens for about an hour in the morning.
-Children are provided with milk or water and a small selection of fresh fruit/vegetables.
-Once a week we offer a multi-cultural snack and talk about the country where the food comes from and learn a few words too in the native language.
+Children are provided with snack – a small selection of fresh fruit/vegetables/carbohydrates and protein plus milk or water to drink.
+From time to time we offer a multi-cultural snack and talk about the country where the food comes from.
 Water is freely available throughout the course of the day, in named water bottles provided by you at the start of the day.

-Children benefit from free-flow outdoor play sessions on the paved area at the front as well playtime in our newly developed natural wooded garden at the rear, where they can explore and investigate, build dens, construct from wood and other natural products, grow flowers and vegetables, dig in the mud, the list is endless… There is a wide range of outdoor toys which encourage coordination, control and movement.
+Children benefit from free-flow outdoor play sessions on the paved area at the front as well playtime in our natural wooded garden at the rear, where they can explore and investigate, build dens, construct from wood and other natural products, grow flowers and vegetables, dig in the mud, cook at the ‘mud kitchen’ and play in the sandpit – the list is endless!
+There is a wide range of outdoor toys which encourage coordination, control and movement.
 Children are closely supervised whilst outside and enjoy the physical challenges and social interaction with one another.
 Wherever possible, we take children out for walks and nature trails to the surrounding fields and village pond.

 Song and story time